 Not the greatest photo, but the bottom 2/3-3/4 of the stalks have turned a greenish yellow.
 The seed heads are nice and plump, and some have started to dry on the plant.
 That’s a bit too long, but I went to an Irish music festival instead of tending my gardens.

 I pulled up the flax, roots and all.
-I tried making towers, but Fergie the dog couldn’t help but knock them over, pee on them, and generally help me see that lashing them to the fence was a better choice.
-They hung on the fence for a while until the bundles were mostly dry.
+I tried making towers, but Fergie the dog couldn’t help but knock them over.
+I lashed them to the fence for a while until the bundles were mostly dry.
 I’m on the southeastern shore of Lake Ontario, so mostly dry is the best I could hope for.
-Then we got one of those super hot, dry spells.
+At last, we got one of those super hot, dry spells.
 I laid out the flax behind a temporary fence and let the sun bake things for a while.

 It seems like this should be the end of it, right.
 Yay, I have flax.
 Nope.
 We’re barely getting started!
 The next step was taking off the seed heads.
 I used a fiber hackle which did a great job.